-He has no relationship with any director and/or major shareholder of the Company and no conflict of interest with the Company.
+He has no relationship with any director and/or major shareholder of the Company.
+He interests in the securities of the Company is disclose in page 152 of this annual report.
+He has no other conflict of interest with the Company or its subsidiary.

-He has not been convicted of any offences within the past five (5) years other than traffic offences, if any, and has not been imposed any public sanction or penalty by the relevant regulatory bodies during the financial year ended 30 June 2022.
+He has not been convicted of any offences within the past five (5) years other than traffic offences, if any, and has not been imposed any public sanction or penalty by the relevant regulatory bodies during the financial year ended 30 June 2023.

-DIRECTORS' PROFILE
+DIRECTORS' PROFILE (CONT'D)